rodri90y/gdio/README.md

 rename variables names (key) for a new name (value).
 Eg. {'tmpmdl': 't', 'tmpprs': 't'}

 **sort_before:         bool**\
 Sort fields before process validityDate, validityTime, paramId, typeOfLevel, perturbationNumber and level.
-Warning high consumption of memory, just use when the grib data structure is not standard
+Warning extra consumption of memory and time, just use when the grib data structure is not standard (default False)

 **return:**                    list of dictionaries